-- 1. Get student interest form from the wall displays in the CTE building or the Home Economics department. - Turn in student interest form to WBL teacher coordinator as soon as possible. - 2.
+- 1. Get student interest form from the wall displays in the CTE building or the Family and Community Services department. - Turn in student interest form to WBL teacher coordinator as soon as possible. - 2.
 Seek and apply for a job.
-If job is located, tentatively accept the job, subject to teacher approval.
+If job is located, tentatively accept the job, subject to teacher approval and alignment to program of study.
 Job will be for entire school year.
 Please inform employing person that this job must first be approved by the WBL teacher coordinator before final acceptance. - 3.
 IMPORTANT: You must contact the teacher for job approval and acceptance into the WBL program.
 The WBL teacher coordinator will be in their classroom the first week of August. - 4.
-The recommended prerequisite for all WBL courses is Principles of Business, Marketing & Finance.
+The recommended prerequisite for all WBL courses is at least two courses in an aligned CTE program of study.